-The Guideline Transaction Method is based upon the theory that an indication of value of the subject property interest can be derived from the valuation multiples of transactions involving entire businesses or entire company divisions.
+The Guideline Transaction Method is based upon the theory that an indication of value of the subject property interest can be derived from the valuation multiples of transactions involving entire businesses or entire company divisions.[3]
 A valuation analyst may utilize transaction databases (e.g., Irving Levin Associates, Mergerstat, Done Deals, Pratt's Stats, IBA Market Data, Bizcomps) to assist in the search for comparable transactions.

-Identifying transactions of outpatient enterprises in which the target property interest shares badges of homogeneity with the subject property interest may be particularly difficult for valuation analysts because of the significant differences that exist between the valuation ratios for different types of outpatient enterprises.
-For example, many cardiology practices offer high margin diagnostic testing services and as a result may transact at higher valuation multiples than many internal medicine practices, for example which may not provide diagnostic testing services, and therefore sell for lower valuation multiples.
-Additional badges of homogeneity for physician practices include payor mix, number of physicians, and geographic proximity to hospitals.
+Identifying transactions of outpatient enterprises in which the target property interest shares badges of homogeneity with the subject property interest may be particularly difficult for valuation analysts because of the significant differences that exist between the nature, size, procedure mix, payor mix, and reimbursement and regulatory environments, which may ultimately have a significant impact on the valuation ratios for these different types of outpatient enterprises.
+For example, many cardiology practices offer high margin diagnostic testing services and as a result, may transact at higher valuation multiples than many internal medicine practices, which may not provide diagnostic testing services, and therefore sell for lower valuation multiples.
+Additional badges of homogeneity for physician practices include payor mix, number of physicians, and geographic proximity to hospitals.[4]

 Another example that underscores the importance of identifying transactions where the target property interest shares badges of homogeneity with the subject property interest may be found by examining transactions of freestanding diagnostic imaging centers located within 35 miles of multiple hospital campuses.
-This proximity may allow the center to command a valuation premium over other freestanding diagnostic imaging centers because of their ability to bill as a hospital outpatient department when purchased and clinically integrated with a hospital.
+This proximity may allow the center to command a valuation premium over other freestanding diagnostic imaging centers because of their ability to bill as a hospital outpatient department when purchased and clinically integrated with a hospital.[5]
 Additional badges of homogeneity to consider regarding freestanding diagnostic imaging centers include services offered, utilization rates, and any state licensure requirements, such as certificate of need laws.

-A key point of consideration when using the Guideline Transaction Method is that valuation analysts should adjust the transaction price for non-cash terms of the deal, because implicit in the definition of Fair Market Value is the requirement that payment is made in cash or its equivalent.
-Therefore, if any of the transaction considerations in the guideline transactions was paid in company stock, management or consulting agreements, earn outs and/or notes, the reported transaction price may require an adjustment to reflect the true cash value.
+A key point of consideration when using the Guideline Transaction Method is that valuation analysts should adjust the transaction price for non-cash terms of the deal because implicit in the definition of Fair Market Value is the requirement that payment is made in cash or its equivalent.[6]
+Therefore, if any of the transaction considerations in the guideline transactions were paid in company stock, management or consulting agreements, earn outs and/or notes, the reported transaction price may require an adjustment to reflect the true cash value.